-Compared to the previous publication, there has been minor revisions in number of applications received and processed since January 2023 which is reflected in

-Table 1 and Table 2 of the publication tables.
-At the time of this publication, there were around 60 applications processed after November 2022 with known outcome and unknown decision date.
+Compared to the previous publication, there has been minor revisions in number of applications received and processed since December 2024 which is reflected in Table 1 and Table 2 of the publication tables.
+At the time of this publication, there were around 75 applications received on or after 14 November 2022 with known outcome and unknown decision date.
 Until the investigation on confirming the decision date for those applications is completed, those are excluded from all tables reporting statistics on processed applications within this publication.
-Additionally, there are minor revisions since November 2020 relating to processing times, which can be seen in Table 5.
+Additionally, there are several revisions since November 2020 relating to processing times, which can be seen in Table 5.